 During fiscal 2000, the Legislature enacted two related laws to provide for disposition of the tobacco settlement payments.
 The legislation created a permanent trust fund (the Health Care Security Trust) into which the Commonwealth's tobacco settlement payments, other than payments for attorneys' fees, are to be deposited.
 The legislation contemplated that a portion of the monies in the trust fund would be available for appropriation by the Legislature to supplement existing levels of funding for health-related services and programs, and the remainder of the monies in the trust fund would be held as a reserve fund and would not be appropriated.
 For fiscal 2000 through fiscal 2004, the amounts to be available for such purposes were originally stipulated to be \$91.2 million, \$94.0 million, \$96.0 million, \$98.0 million and \$100.0 million, respectively, adjusted for the discounted amounts received by the Commonwealth in comparison to the master settlement agreement.
 The fiscal 2002 GAA changed this formula to 50% of amounts received in the settlement for fiscal 2002, fiscal 2003 and fiscal 2004.
 Beginning with fiscal 2005, 30% of the annual payments (not including any Strategic Contribution Fund payments) and 30% of the earnings on the balance in the trust fund were to be available for such purposes.
-As of June 30, 2004, the fund had a balance of \$420.0 million on a statutory basis.
-The fund's trustees reported a GAAP basis balance as of June 30, 2004 of \$502.0 million, which included accrual of receivables and payables not yet received or paid, most notably funds in transit for new investments not included in the statutory balance.
+As of June 30, 2004, the Commonwealth had a statutory fund balance in this account of \$420.0 million.